 If you’re feeling a financial pinch, a lower car payment could lift a lot of weight off your shoulders.
-The average monthly car payment in the U.S. is $569 for new vehicles, $397 for used and $466 for leased.
+Car payments in the U.S. have been increasing for all vehicle types as prices go up.
+The average monthly payment is $563 for new vehicles, $397 for used and $450 for leased.
 Whether you’re struggling to make your car payment for a month or two — or you need it lowered permanently — you have options.

 5 ways to lower your car payment

 1. Talk to the lender